80+ Things to Do this Fall in OKC - MetroFamily Magazine

 615 E Robinson St, Norman

-Features a midway with carnival rides and games, live entertainment, livestock exhibits, petting zoo, wiener dog races, baby crawl races, car & motorcycle show and more.
+Stroll the midway with carnival rides, games and live entertainment, plus see livestock exhibits, petting zoo, wiener dog races, baby crawl races and more.
 See website for a complete schedule.

 Pepper Festival at Choctaw Creek Park